seednull/opal/docs/design_decisions.md

 - Main (aka direct or graphics) engine will have 16 queues.
 - Compute (aka async compute) engine will have 8 queues.
 - Copy (aka async transfer) engine will have 2 queues.

+## Vulkan command pools & command buffers flags

+VkCommandPool is always created with VK_COMMAND_POOL_CREATE_RESET_COMMAND_BUFFER_BIT so that command buffer can be reset and resubmitted.

+opalBeginCommandBuffer will call vkBeginCommandBuffer with VK_COMMAND_BUFFER_USAGE_ONE_TIME_SUBMIT_BIT so command buffer must be either reset or recreated after submit.
+This is done intentionally to match other API designs.